Rapid Transit Series: Millennium Transit Services

 Millennium Transit Services, LLC was a bus manufacturer formed in 2003 to take over the former Nova Bus manufacturing plant in Roswell, New Mexico, and continue construction of the Rapid Transit Series (RTS) buses that were built there.
-The company was composed mostly of former NovaBus employees and financed by the city of Roswell, the State of New Mexico, and Pioneer Bank.
+The company was composed mostly of former Nova Bus employees and financed by the city of Roswell, the State of New Mexico, and Pioneer Bank.

+MTS had secured its first contract from the city of El Paso, Texas, to convert 25 Transportation Manufacturing Corporation-built RTS buses from diesel to CNG.
+The second order was from Pueblo Transit for two transit buses.

 On July 27, 2005, the company announced its first major order: 68 transit and 221 suburban buses for New Jersey Transit.
 Full delivery of this order was expected to commence late in the third quarter of 2006, but "the inability to obtain necessary funds" forced the cancellation of the order.
 All units completed for New Jersey Transit at that point were rejected and resold to Foxwoods Resort Casino (five transit), Somerset County Transportation (Somerset County, New Jersey) (one transit and one suburban), and Texas A&M University (25 transits).

-Besides the New Jersey Transit order, MTS had secured a contract from the City of El Paso, Texas, to convert 25 Transportation Manufacturing Corporation-built RTS buses from diesel to clean-burning CNG.
-The second order was from Pueblo Transit for two transit buses.
-The New Jersey Transit order was actually the third order for MTS.
 Other orders included those from Santa Fe Trails and Beaumont Municipal Transit System.
 These latter two have since been canceled.

 On August 29, 2008, the company filed for Chapter 11 bankruptcy protection.
 The company cleared Chapter 11, but in February 2012 suspended production of its buses.
 The factory reopened in the summer of 2012; however, Millennium had yet to win any significant orders to date since the cancellations.

 A map check in 2019 appears to indicate that MTS no longer exists as an entity, and their facilities at 42 W-Earl Cummings Loop is now a vacant building and lot.
 The whole property, formerly occupied by MTS, was available for lease as of January 28, 2019, and for sale as of June 28, 2022.
 As of February 2024, there were plans to redevelop the site, which had been vacant for over a decade.